St Mary's Cathedral, Dublin: Status

-Up until 2025, the city of Dublin possessed two cathedrals, but unusually, both belonged to one church, the minority Church of Ireland, which had been the Established Church in Ireland until 1871.
-In contrast, the majority religion in Ireland, Roman Catholicism, had no cathedral in Ireland's capital city from the time of the Protestant Reformation until November 2025.
-As the official church, the Church of Ireland took control of most church property during the Reformation, including the Cathedral of the Holy Trinity (generally known as Christchurch) and St Patrick's Cathedral.
+Up until November 2025, the city of Dublin held two cathedrals claimed by the Roman Catholic church, an unusual situation in itself.
+Further, both were controlled from the time of the Reformation by the minority Church of Ireland, which had been the Established Church in Ireland until 1871.
+In contrast, the majority religion in Ireland, Roman Catholicism, had no cathedral in Ireland's capital city.
+As the State church, the Church of Ireland was given control of all church property during the Reformation, including the Cathedral of the Holy Trinity (generally known as Christchurch) and St Patrick's Cathedral.

 These two churches had long shared the role of cathedral of Dublin, controversially at first, then under an agreement of 1300, Pacis Compositio, which gave Christchurch formal precedence, including the right to enthrone the Archbishop and to hold his cross, mitre and ring after death, but with deceased Archbishops of Dublin to be buried alternately in each of the two cathedrals, unless they personally willed otherwise, and the two cathedrals to act as one, and "shared equally in their freedoms".

 Even though Christchurch has been in the possession of the Church of Ireland for nearly five hundred years, it was still viewed by the Roman Catholic Church as the primary official Dublin cathedral, since it was so designated by the pope at the request of the then Archbishop of Dublin, St Laurence O'Toole in the 12th century.
-Until the pope granted cathedral status to St Mary's, it was designated a "pro-cathedral" (Note: Pro is short for Pro tempore, a Latin phrase meaning "temporary or provisional".) (meaning provisional or acting cathedral), a title officially given to St Mary's Church in 1886, though it used that title unofficially since the 1820s.
+Until the pope granted cathedral status to St Mary's, it was designated a "pro-cathedral" (Note: Pro is short for Pro tempore, a Latin phrase meaning "temporary or provisional".) (meaning provisional or acting cathedral), a title officially given to St Mary's Church in 1886, though it had used that title unofficially since the 1820s.

-In November 2025, Pope Leo XIV designated the cathedral as Dublin's official Catholic Cathedral, becoming the first in the city for over 500 years.
+In November 2025, Pope Leo XIV designated St Mary's as Dublin's official Catholic cathedral.